now is modern browser

 Example of 3D Prints Shrinkage

-What is 3D Print Shrinkage?
+What Is 3D Print Shrinkage?

 3D print shrinkage refers to the contraction of a 3D printed material as it cools after being extruded and formed.
 This shrinkage occurs because plastics and other materials expand slightly when heated to high temperatures during printing.